DarrenChristopherG/OurPOS/README.md

     ```

 ### 3. Set Up Environment Variables
-The backend server requires a `.env` file to store sensitive information like your database connection string.
+The backend server requires a `.env` file to connect to your PostgreSQL database.

 1. Navigate to the `server` directory.
-2. Create a copy of the example environment file:
+2. Create a new file named `.env`.
+You can copy the example file if one exists (`cp .env.example .env`).
-    ```bash
+3. Open the new `.env` file and add your PostgreSQL connection string.
+Replace the placeholders with your own local database credentials.
-    cp .env.example .env
+4. If you are using supabase, please choose "Transaction Pooler" for the database URL.
     ```
-    *(If you don't have an `.env.example` file, simply create a new file named `.env`)*
+    # PostgreSQL Connection URL
-3. Open the newly created `.env` file and add your MongoDB connection string:
+    # Format: postgres://USER:PASSWORD@HOST:PORT/DATABASE_NAME
-    ```
+    DATABASE_URL=postgres://postgres:your_password_here@localhost:5432/pos_prototype

-    MONGO_URI=mongodb+srv://<username>:<password>@yourcluster.mongodb.net/yourDatabaseName
+    # Port for the Express server
     PORT=5000
     ```